What They Do: Multimedia artists and animators create images that appear to move and visual effects for various forms of media and entertainment.

 Most multimedia artists and animators work a regular full-time work schedule; however, when deadlines are approaching, they may need to work nights and weekends.

-Employment of multimedia artists and animators is projected to grow 10 percent over the next ten years, faster than the average for all occupations.
+Employment of multimedia artists and animators is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.
 Projected growth will be due to increased demand for animation and visual effects in video games, movies, and television.
 Job growth may be slowed, however, by companies hiring animators and artists who work overseas.
 Studios may save money on animation by using lower paid workers outside of the United States.

 Consumers will continue to demand more realistic video games, movie and television special effects, and three-dimensional movies.
 This will create demand for newer computer hardware, which will enhance the complexity of animation and visual effects.
 Additional multimedia artists and animators will be required to meet this increased demand.